ludwig-ai/ludwig-docs/docs/configuration/features/set_features.md

 - `dropout` (default `0`): dropout rate
 - `reduce_output` (default `sum`): describes the strategy to use to aggregate the embeddings of the items of the set.
 Available values are: `sum`, `mean` or `avg`, `max`, `concat` and  `null` (which does not reduce and returns the full tensor).
-- `tied` (default `null`): name of the input feature to tie the weights of the encoder with.
-It needs to be the name of a feature of the same type and with the same encoder parameters.

 Example set feature entry in the input features list: